 The trade will be held as long as the bars keep increasing.
 As soon as it starts reducing, the trade is closed.

-Here, bearish momentum present confirms sell positions.
-Like in the previous example, positions will be held till the bars starts to reduce.
+Here, the bearish momentum present confirms sell positions.
+Like in the previous example, positions will be held until the bars start reducing.

 Summary; How to Trade with the MACD indicator in Forex

 The moving average convergence divergence indicator should only be used for trending markets.

 Ranging markets show that a stalemate between bull and bear is present at that time.
 Therefore, using the MACD during this type of market will only result in false signals.